strongloop/loopback/docs/concepts.md

 **NOTE:** By default, a LoopBack model does not have a schema.
 This is appropriate where data is "free form."
 However, some data sources, such as relational databases, require schemas.
 Additionally, schemas are valuable to enable data exchange and to validate or sanitize data from clients; see [Sanitizing and Validating Models](#sanitizing-and-validating-models).

-#### Attaching Models to Data Sources
+<h4>Attaching Models to Data Sources</h4>

-Instances of a model carry application data.
-But they are not very interesting until applications can create, retrieve, update, or delete (CRUD) model instances.
-LoopBack introduces the data source concept to provide the data access capabilities to models.
+A data source enables a model to acess and modify data in backend system such as a relational database.

-Attaching a model to a data source gives you access to a powerful API mixed into models by the connector behind a data source.
-The [MongoDB Connector](http://docs.strongloop.com/loopback-connector-mongodb), for example, mixes in a `create` method that you can use to store a new product in the database; for example:
+Attaching a model to a data source, enables the model to use the data source API.
+For example, as shown below, the [MongoDB Connector](http://docs.strongloop.com/loopback-connector-mongodb), mixes in a `create` method that you can use to store a new product in the database; for example:

 ```js
 // Step 2: Attach Data Sources